danielcbit/apcctrl/doc/manual/manual.rst

-An upgrade may be accomplished by uninstalling the old version (using the Add/Remove Programs Control Panel or clicking the "Uninstall Apcupsd" link from Start -> Programs -> Apcupsd.
+An upgrade may be accomplished by uninstalling the old version (using the Add/Remove Programs Control Panel or clicking the "Uninstall apcctrl" link from Start -> Programs -> apcctrl.
 Near the end of the uninstall you will be prompted about removing configuration and event files.
 You should answer "No" in order to preserve your existing apcctrl.conf file.

-After the uninstall completes you may install the new version of Apcupsd as described above.
+After the uninstall completes you may install the new version of apcctrl as described above.
 If you preserved your existing apcctrl.conf file, the new apcctrl.conf will be installed as apcctrl.conf.new.